-When it comes to DIY, you're a whiz at sprucing up your décor and upcycling thrift store finds into couture creations.
-Now, it's time to add hair care products to your homemade recipe book.
+You’re a whiz in the kitchen and love sprucing up your home décor.
+Now, it’s time to add hair-care products to your homemade recipe book.

-Here are 9 DIY treatments you can make at home — saving you money to splurge on a fabulous cut instead.
+Here are nine treatments you can make at home — saving you money to splurge on a fabulous haircut instead.

 Whether you just ran out or are looking for a natural substitution, DIY conditioner is a snap: Start by raiding your fridge for the base ingredient (think plain yogurt, avocado or even banana), then mix in a few drops of olive or coconut oil to fight tangles, adding in a squeeze of honey, if you like.
 As with DIY shampoo, play around with extra ingredients like milk, herbs and essential oils.
 That’s it!

 Stuff We Love

 Strebe says this is a great recipe to use once or twice a month to get rid of hair product or pollutant build-up: Mix 1 to 2 cups warm water with 1 tablespoon of baking soda and a teaspoon of apple cider vinegar.
 “Apply to your hair in the shower and let it sit for few minutes to let the baking soda and vinegar do its magic,” she says.

 “Not only can you eat coconut oil to help your hair and nails, you can directly apply it on the hair,” Strebe says.
 “After shampooing, apply 1 teaspoon to 1 tablespoon from mid-shaft to the ends."
 Leave on for a few minutes before rinsing.
 One caveat: "It’s important to stay away from the roots, as sometimes the oil can lead to weighing the hair down," warns Strebe who recommends repeating the treatment once or twice a week to keep hair healthy.